Douaa Mugahid

 Douaa Mugahid is a scientist, biotech innovator, and science communicator whose work sits at the intersection of biotechnology, digital health, and public health innovation.
 She currently leads scientific initiatives at Harvard T.H.
-Chan School of Public Health, where she focuses on infectious disease research and the development of technologies that can accelerate diagnostics and vaccine development.
+Chan School of Public Health, focusing on infectious disease research.
+Specifically, she is involved in the development of technologies that can accelerate diagnostics and vaccine development as well as infectious disease outbreak detection.
 With a background in systems biology from Heidelberg University, Douaa approaches biological systems through a quantitative and interdisciplinary lens, combining data science, computational modeling, and experimental biology to solve complex health challenges.
 Her current research focuses heavily on tuberculosis, the world’s deadliest infectious disease, which disproportionately affects populations in the Global South.
 Douaa works on developing safe biological models that allow scientists to study tuberculosis infection in controlled clinical environments, potentially reducing the cost and scale of traditional vaccine trials.
 In parallel, she collaborates with researchers, healthcare providers, and industry partners to build data-driven digital platforms that use advanced analytics and AI to detect disease outbreaks earlier and improve public health surveillance.
 Beyond her scientific research, Douaa is deeply committed to expanding access to scientific knowledge and fostering global collaboration.
 She serves as the founding Chief Operating Officer of the Scientific Arab Forum, where she helps lead a large network of volunteer scientists and editors working to make high-quality scientific content accessible to Arabic-speaking audiences.
 Through her leadership, research, and science communication efforts, Douaa strives to bridge disciplines, empower communities, and advance innovations that improve healthcare outcomes worldwide.

 • Digital Health